Trial

-Millionaire donors and judges stop Trump's coup against US public broadcasting
+Millionaire donors and judges stop Trump's blow against US public broadcasting

-The president presented the executive order in May of last year, but the magistrates consider it "illegal and unenforceable"
+The president presented the executive order last May, but the magistrates consider it "illegal and unenforceable".

 Marc Nofuentes

-Since Trump set out to dismantle the National Public Radio (NPR) and the Public Broadcasting Service (PBS), the country's public radio and television broadcasters, a two-tiered response has emerged that is managing to keep the service afloat.
-On one hand, federal judge Randolph Moss declared Donald Trump's executive order to cut federal funding to these state-level media outlets, which have over a thousand associated radio and television stations operating at the local level, "unconstitutional" this April.
-However, the judge's ruling has not resulted in the return of the already cut funds, and this has already led to about a hundred layoffs at PBS, representing 15% of the total, to which we must add about 500 more jobs destroyed in the associated local radio or television stations.
+Since Trump set out to dismantle the National Public Radio (NPR) and the Public Broadcasting Service (PBS), the country's public radio and television stations, a two-tiered response has emerged that is managing to keep the service afloat.
+On the one hand, federal judge Randolph Moss declared Donald Trump's executive order to cut federal funding to these state-level media, which have over a thousand associated radio and television networks operating at the local level, "unconstitutional" this April.
+However, the judge's ruling has not resulted in the return of the already cut funds, and this has already led to a hundred layoffs at PBS, representing 15% of the total, to which must be added approximately 500 more jobs lost at associated local radio or television stations.

 Cargando